Here we answer your frequently asked questions about garden waste.

 - by phone on 0345 600 6400 using a credit or debit card

-Upon receipt of payment you will be issued with a garden bin (if necessary) and a '2017 Garden Waste' bin sticker for you to fix on top of the bin.
-We can then easily identify your bin as eligible to be emptied throughout the 2017 season.
+Upon receipt of payment you will be issued with a garden bin (if necessary) and a '2018 Garden Waste' bin sticker' will be posted to you, for you to fix on top of the bin.
+We can then easily identify your bin as eligible to be emptied throughout the 2018 season.

 If you want to cancel the service you must notify us in writing or by email within 14 days of payment in order for us to consider any refund.
 Please see the terms and conditions on our website.